Alter Ego: Nicholas Joseph "Nick" Fury

 - Expansion Pack Past: Not much, but Avengers: The Initiative reveals he has a son, who's been living a life of quiet obscurity in America all these decades.

-- Forced Into Villainy: Before coming to America, he had to work for the German government, which for a genuinely nice man like Erskine was horrible.
+- Forced into Evil: Before coming to America, he had to work for the German government, which for a genuinely nice man like Erskine was horrible.
 Problem is, Nazis don't like hearing the word "no".
 Fortunately, Nick Fury and his buddy Red Sawyer manage to extract him.

 - No Plans, No Prototype, No Backup: The reason Captain America is one of a kind in the Marvel Universe is because he, the only person who knew the formula for the Super Soldier Serum, got shot right after administering it to Cap.
 Furthermore, for security reasons, he kept no notes of the full treatment, relying on his memory.
 Attempts at reproducing it haven't gone so well.